situmtech/cordova/README.md

 ## Use Cases

 Here we will include some examples of tipical use cases resolved using this plugin.
-This section is incomplete right now, but we are making efforts to expand it.

 #### Navigation: Guide an user through a route